ContextPilot: Fast Long-Context Inference via Context Reuse: Design Overview

-\mypar{(1) Ordering retrieved documents across sessions boosts KV-cache reuse} As shown in Figure~\ref{fig:example_multi_session}, if the retrieved documents for the second and third users are reordered to match the first user’s sequence, all three contexts would share an identical prefix, achieving 100\% KV-cache reuse.
+\mypar{(1) Aligning context blocks with the prefix cache across sessions boosts KV-cache reuse} As shown in \autoref{fig:example_multi_session}, if the context blocks for the second and third users are aligned to match the first user's sequence, all three contexts would share an identical prefix, achieving 100\% KV-cache reuse.

-Trace-based reordering experiments on MultihopRAG, NarrativeQA, and QASPER confirm this potential.
-Aligning document order with prefix-cache structure raises KV-cache hit rates to 38.9\%, 20.2\%, and 16.5\%, respectively, representing 3–8$\times$ higher utilization than the baseline.
-Thus, strategic document reordering can dramatically cut redundant prefill computation across users.
+Trace-based alignment experiments on MultihopRAG, NarrativeQA, and QASPER confirm this potential.
+Aligning context block order with prefix-cache structure raises KV-cache hit ratio to 38.9\%, 20.2\%, and 16.5\%, respectively, representing 3–8$\times$ higher utilization than the baseline (\autoref{subsec:eval-breakdown}).
+Thus, strategic context alignment can dramatically cut redundant prefill computation across users.

-Crucially, such reordering incurs minor accuracy loss: only 0.1–3.3\% on the same datasets.
-The small degradation arises because prefix-optimized orderings can occasionally move important documents toward the middle of the list, exposing them to the lost-in-the-middle effect~\cite{liu2023lostmiddlelanguagemodels}.
-We later discuss strategies to fully recover this minor loss.
+Crucially, such alignment incurs minor accuracy loss: only 0.1–3.3\% on the same datasets (\autoref{subsec:eval-breakdown}).
+As shown in \autoref{tab:demo-reproduce}, our reproduction of the DEmO ordering study~\cite{demo} with newer models confirms that modern LLMs are substantially less sensitive to input ordering than earlier generations, with near-zero variance on datasets (SST2~\cite{sst2}, SNLI~\cite{snli}, SUBJ~\cite{subj}, CR~\cite{cr}) that showed large gaps in the original study.
+The small residual degradation arises because prefix-optimized alignment can occasionally move important context blocks toward the middle of the list, exposing them to the lost-in-the-middle effect~\cite{liu2023lostmiddlelanguagemodels}.

-Note that the context ordering poses no additional privacy or security risks, sharing the same guarantees as prior KV-cache reuse methods (e.g., RadixCache).
+We later discuss strategies to largely recover this minor loss.
+Note that context block alignment poses no additional privacy or security risks, sharing the same guarantees as prior KV-cache reuse methods (e.g., RadixCache).

-\mypar{(2) De-duplicating multi-turn overlaps reduces prefill cost} \autoref{fig:example_multi-turn} shows that multi-turn retrievals often return overlapping documents across conversation turns.
-By deduplicating these documents and processing only new content together with dialogue history, the amount of contextual data during prefill can be greatly reduced, lowering computation cost.
+\mypar{(2) De-duplicating multi-turn overlaps reduces prefill cost} \autoref{fig:example_multi-turn} shows that multi-turn retrievals often return overlapping context blocks across conversation turns.
+By deduplicating these blocks and processing only new content together with dialogue history, the amount of contextual data during prefill can be greatly reduced, lowering computation cost.
+Beyond whole-block duplication, distinct context blocks often share content at a finer granularity—as underlined in the figure, where overlapping content about Kennedy's death date spans multiple blocks.
+Such content-level overlap is especially prevalent when context blocks originate from shared templates or contain standardized sections, as commonly seen in contract analysis, financial filings, and code repositories.

 Our MT-RAG trace study quantifies this benefit and shows that de-duplication causes only 1–3\% accuracy degradation, which can be recovered with techniques discussed later.
 This minor loss occurs because the LLM can still access the deduplicated content through prior conversation history, preserving quality while avoiding duplicated computation.